Malice (rapper): 2010–present: Solo career, Hear Ye Him and Clipse's reunion

-On August 18, 2017, No Malice released his second studio album, Let the Dead Bury the Dead, which contains the track Fake News, where No Malice denounces his earlier work, singing "Take my catalog, I just as soon set a match to it / Money like a side chick, I ain't that attached to it".
+On August 18, 2017, Malice released his second studio album, Let the Dead Bury the Dead, which contains the track "Fake News", where he denounces his earlier work, rapping "Take my catalog, I just as soon set a match to it.
+Money like a side-chick, I ain't that attached to it".

 On July 6, 2018, his single "Give 'Em Game" was released.
 A reviewer on Jam The Hype wrote, "No Malice spits timeless bars that listeners will gain wisdom from."